popalnicolas/BookAuthor/README.md

 # BookAuthor
 On the end of 3rd semester, we were given task to create blazor app for books and authors as our exam.
 Exam lasted 3 hours.
+This is my solution to the problem